-SCAI: Ixmyelocel-T studied for dilated cardiomyopathyMay 15th, 2012 in Cardiology
+SCAI: Ixmyelocel-T studied for dilated cardiomyopathyMay 15, 2012 in Medicine & Health / Cardiology

 (HealthDay) -- For patients with dilated cardiomyopathy, treatment with an autologous bone marrow-derived, expanded multi-cell product, ixmyelocel-T, is well tolerated and associated with improved symptoms at one year, according to a study presented at the Society for Cardiovascular Angiography and Interventions 2012 Scientific Sessions, held from May 9 to 12 in Las Vegas.

 Timothy Henry, M.D., from the Minneapolis Heart Institute Foundation at Abbot Northwestern Hospital in Minnesota, and colleagues conducted a phase 2a trial to assess the safety and preliminary efficacy of intramyocardial delivery of ixmyelocel-T in 22 patients with ischemic and non-ischemic dilated cardiomyopathy.
 Participants with New York Heart Association (NYHA) Heart Failure Class III/IV, a left ventricular ejection fraction of 30 percent, and limited treatment options were randomly allocated in a 2:1 ratio to ixmyelocel-T or control.
 Bone marrow cells were cultured to expand the number of activated macrophages and mesenchymal cells and then injected into the heart muscle after cardiac mapping.
 Safety and efficacy were assessed at baseline and at three, six, and 12 months.